 Toastmasters

 Toastmasters has been an incredibly helpful experience for me.
 I highly recommend it to anyone interested in improving communication and leadership skills.
 Many people fear public speaking, not just those of us who stutter.
 Toastmasters helps us gain the confidence needed to let our voices be heard, in our own way.
-In six years, I have held three club leadership positions.
+In seven years, I have held three club leadership positions.
 I have been Treasurer, Vice President of Education, and President of my chapter.
-I am currently an Area Governor and have completed the Toastmasters High Performance Leadership Project.
+I was an Area Governor and completed the Toastmasters High Performance Leadership Project.

-I have been involved in mentoring,and have had the privilege of seeing a person I am mentoring find her way and her voice.
+I have been involved in mentoring, and have had the privilege of seeing a person I am mentoring find her way and her voice.
 I was a member of a second club for Advanced Toastmasters, which helped me come out of my comfort zone even more.
 I have earned my ACG in August 2010, and along with my CL.
-I am close to receiving the highest designation awarded in Toastmasters – Distinguished Toastmaster (DTM.)
+I received the highest designation in Toastmasters – Distinguished Toastmaster (DTM) in September 2012.

 My biggest challenge has been to keep within Toastmaster time frames.
 My stuttering often manifests itself in prolongations and hesitations, which sometimes makes it impossible to stick to 5-7 minutes.
-I am OK with that for now, as I am still reveling in the magic of having found my voice.
-I have challenged myself to enter one Toastmaster speech contest, and have helped to facilitate several area speech contests.
+I am OK with that, as I am still reveling in the magic of having found my voice.
+I have challenged myself to enter several Toastmaster speech contests and have helped to facilitate several speech contests for other clubs and areas.

 I heard of Toastmaster and few of my friends even insisted, but ignored them as I’m PWS and was scared internally to even think of speaking in public.
 After this article I should find Toastmasters Club in Calgary and try to join for leadership skill development.
 Thanks for this article.
 Manan